MARK YOUR CALENDARS

 WFC President Julaine Appling hosts VCY America’s “Home Front” program every Wednesday afternoon (Sept.-May) at 3:15 p.m.
 CLICK HERE to listen to the archived episodes.
 Listen as Julaine and Micah give information on upcoming training sessions as well as important updates on a federal bill that would codify abortion and a number of state-level proposals that were voted on in the Senate and Assembly floor sessions on Tuesday, September 28, 2021.
 Listen in HERE.

 Click HERE to subscribe to future Home Front podcasts!

 Julaine Appling, WFC president, is a regular guest (one Monday per month) on VCY America’s TV 30 “InFocus” live, call-in program with Jim Schneider which airs on Monday evenings from 7:00-8:00 p.m.
 (Sept. through May).
 Click HERE to watch archived episodes.
 Livestream “InFocus” HERE.
 Julaine joined Jim this past Monday, September 13, 2021.
 Watch the show HERE.
 Jim and Julaine covered a number of issues from elections to legislative proposals.
 Julaine will next be on “InFocus” on Monday, October 11.

 STAND UP FOR THE TRUTH – Q90FM

 Julaine Appling is an occasional guest on Q90’s “Stand Up for the Truth” program hosted by David Fiorazo (9-10 a.m., M-F).
-Julaine most recently joined David on Thursday, June 17, 2021.
-CLICK HERE to listen!
-Julaine will be a guest on the show on Tuesday, September 21.
+Julaine most recently joined David on Tuesday, September 21, 2021.
+Listen in HERE.
+Listen to the previous podcast from June HERE.